enthought/pyface/docs/source/data_view.rst

     def get_column_count(self):
         return 1

-The data is non-heirarchical, so the root has children and no other rows have children::
+The data is non-hierarchical, so the root has children and no other rows have children::

     def can_have_children(self, row):